 In sophomore year, make a general plan for when you want to take the SAT for the first time (junior fall is a good goal) and then work back from the test date to plan how many full practice exams you want to take and how many hours per week you want to spend on practice problems.
-It’s a good idea to use the summer after sophomore year to do a lot of SAT studying, because it’s harder to study for standardized tests during the school year when you’re juggling homework and extracurricular activities.
+It’s a good idea to use the summer after sophomore year to do a lot of SAT studying because it’s harder to study for standardized tests during the school year when you’re juggling homework and extracurricular activities.

 While extracurricular activities and standardized testing should be on your mind as a sophomore, your primary job is still to do well in school and demonstrate an "upward trajectory" of class difficulty for your eventual college applications.
-Admissions officers at selective schools like to see students take at least one AP class if their high school school offers them for 10th graders, with the rest of your core subjects (math, English, etc.) being taken as Honors or Pre-AP level courses.
-Depending on the amount of AP classes your school offers, you might want to take more than one AP class in sophomore year.
+Admissions officers at selective schools like to see students take at least one AP class if their high school offers them for 10th graders, with the rest of your core subjects (math, English, etc.) being taken as Honors or Pre-AP level courses.
+Depending on the number of AP classes your school offers, you might want to take more than one AP class in sophomore year.
 For selective schools, your ultimate goal should be to take as many AP classes as you can by senior year (that you can handle), taking more classes each year.
 So, to make a plan, you might want to start with the maximum number of APs that you could take in senior year.
 Let’s say its 5.
 In junior year, you might want to take 3-4, and in sophomore year you want to take somewhere between 1 and 3.
-Learn about our mentorship program for sophomores

 AP classes are an important factor in the admissions process because they have relatively standardized curriculums across all schools, which allows admissions officers to easily compare the rigor of your high school course schedule with that of other applicants.
 Thus, you should be trying to take as many AP classes as possible, taking more each year of high school.
 We get asked all the time whether there’s a magic number of AP classes that you have to take to get into selective colleges.
 The answer is that the number depends greatly on the number of AP classes that your school has to offer.
 Admissions officers consider the context of your school, and want to see that you made use of all the academic resources at your disposal.
 So, if your school offers 10 AP classes total, you want to take as many of those 10 as possible over your entire high school career, probably at least 8 for admission to selective schools.
 But if your school only offers 3 APs, it’s okay to only have 3 AP courses on your transcript!